 What does research tell us about Apple Cider Vinegar and Health?

 Based on the studies I’ve read, I use Apple Cider Vinegar after big, carbohydrate dinners or sugary desserts.
-One study in Type Two Diabetic patients showed that ingesting vinegar after meals that rank high on the glycemic index ( meals that contain heavy carbs & sugars) significantly reduces blood glucose levels.
+One study in Type Two Diabetic patients showed that ingesting vinegar ( note: Any kind) after meals that rank high on the glycemic index ( meals that contain heavy carbs & sugars) significantly reduces blood glucose levels.
 It has also been shown to reduce post-meal insulin levels.
 Reducing blood glucose levels after meals, especially in Type 2 Diabetics, helps lower your risk of obesity, metabolic syndrome and cardiovascular disease.
 Metabolic syndrome is what you want to avoid.
 In general, Metabolic Syndrome is classified by a cluster of events: (Insulin Resistance, Abdominal Obesity, Dyslipidemia and Endothelial Dysfunction.)
 Getting Metabolic Syndrome sets you up for a devastating cardiac event.
 Now, I’m not a Type 2 Diabetic, but I’m paranoid of getting Metabolic Syndrome and like to keep my sugar on the low side.
 A couple other studies support the notion that regularly taking Apple Cider Vinegar not only improves short-term glucose control but long-term too, as measured by the HA1C values.
 (HA1C is Hemoglobin A1C and it tells you how well someone is managing their diabetes or glucose control long-term.)